jonbarberinshur/gossip-glomers/README.md

 1. Use the [Determinate Nix installer](https://determinate.systems/posts/determinate-nix-installer/) to install nix
 2. Install [devbox](https://www.jetpack.io/devbox/docs/installing_devbox/)
 3. *Optional* install [direnv](https://direnv.net/docs/installation.html) so that cding into this directory will set up your shell
+4. Clone this repository
-4. Check everything is working so far.
-In a new shell run
+5. Check everything is working so far.
+In a new shell in the root of this project run
 ```shell
 devbox run help
 ```
 You should see a nicely formatted version of this doc.
 If not, pls ask for help

-5. Download maelstrom.
+6. Download maelstrom.
 In a new shell cd into this directory and run
 ```shell
 devbox run install
 ```